Year 7 Admissions

 Admission into Year 10

-The school is very reluctant to take students into Year 10.
-Langton students start their GCSE syllabuses in Year 9+ and boys joining after that time would be significantly disadvantaged and required to spend a lot of time on private study during evenings, weekends and holidays to get up to speed.
+In most circumstances boys would not benefit from joining the school in Year 10.
+This is because Langton students start their GCSE syllabuses in Year 9+ and boys joining after that time would be significantly disadvantaged and required to spend a lot of time on private study during evenings, weekends and holidays be working at the level of their peers.

 Admission into Year 11